jacob-bd/llm-council-w-search/README.md

 2. **Stage 2: Review**.
 Each individual LLM is given the responses of the other LLMs.
 Under the hood, the LLM identities are anonymized so that the LLM can't play favorites when judging their outputs.
 The LLM is asked to rank them in accuracy and insight.
 3. **Stage 3: Final response**.
 The designated Chairman of the LLM Council takes all of the model's responses and compiles them into a single final answer that is presented to the user.

+## Credits & Acknowledgements

+This project is a fork and enhancement of the original **[llm-council](https://github.com/karpathy/llm-council)** by **[Andrej Karpathy](https://github.com/karpathy)**.

+**LLM Council Plus** builds upon the original "vibe coded" foundation with significant new features:
+*   **Web Search Integration**: Real-time information retrieval using DuckDuckGo, Tavily, and Brave.
+*   **Hybrid Model Support**: Mix and match local Ollama models with cloud-based OpenRouter models.
+*   **Enhanced Settings**: Granular control over system prompts, search providers, and council composition.
+*   **Robust Error Handling**: Improved stability and graceful degradation.

+We gratefully acknowledge Andrej Karpathy for the original inspiration and codebase.

 ## Vibe Code Alert

-This project was 99% vibe coded as a fun Saturday hack because I wanted to explore and evaluate a number of LLMs side by side in the process of [reading books together with LLMs](https://x.com/karpathy/status/1990577951671509438).
-It's nice and useful to see multiple responses side by side, and also the cross-opinions of all LLMs on each other's outputs.
-I'm not going to support it in any way, it's provided here as is for other people's inspiration and I don't intend to improve it.
+This project was originally 99% vibe coded as a fun Saturday hack by Andrej Karpathy.
+It has since been expanded into "LLM Council Plus" to add more robust features while keeping the spirit of the original "vibe coding" alive.
 Code is ephemeral now and libraries are over, ask your LLM to change it in whatever way you like.

 ## Setup